-The goal is to propose architectural and urban design solutions related to the proposal of Trieste-Italy as the candidate city for a world exhibition.
+Architectural and urban design solutions related to the proposal of Trieste-Italy old port known as "Porto Vecchio".

 Both the entire port and the historic town have an urban feel, and seem to naturally represent strong ideas with greatly effective and readable architectures.